January: Coil Baskets

 for the spinner and some yarn and tools for the weaver.

-we have a knitting or small project party and talk about our past Stitches adventures.
-Have a project you want
+us as we have a knitting or small project party and talk about our past Stitches adventures.
+Have a project you

-to start?
+want to start?
 A project you have questions about?
 Bring it to the meeting and we'll try to help.
-We'll also look at
+We'll also look

 center.
 To find out more about Stitches West and look up vendors, coupons and classes, visit http://www.knittinguniverse.com/West2017.

-what they saw and the classes they took.
-Chuniyo and Judy will walk us through what they learned and made in the felting
+and the classes they took.
+Chuniyo and Judy will walk us through what they learned and made in the felting and wool

-we'll talk about the Rigid Heddle class that is approaching very soon.
-If you've always been curious about the Rigid
+talk about the Rigid Heddle class that is approaching very soon.
+If you've always been curious about the Rigid Heddle

-Heddle and would like to see how they work, we'll see you at the meeting ready to demo and discuss the capabilities of the
+and would like to see how they work, we'll see you at the meeting ready to demo and discuss the capabilities of the rigid

 you at the Carmel Crafts Guild monthly meeting for a relaxing day of exploring brand new fiber activities.
 Bring your